 As I’ve said before, with a good savings rate you don’t need leverage to build wealth or retire early.

 Borrowing to invest can definitely be useful in long term wealth-building.
 And I remember the feeling of wanting to juice progress as much as possible, so I would definitely consider using leverage to increase our share portfolio.

 But I also see the appeal in running your finances in a more relaxed way with no debt whatsoever.
 Borrowing to invest is taking on more risk, which may or may not pay off depending on your investments and your timeframe.

 Whether it fits with how you want to invest… that’s for you to decide.

-Would you consider using low cost debt to invest in shares?
+Would you consider using debt to invest in shares?
 Let me know in the comments.
 And if you already have, tell me how the experience has been 🙂

-Home loan recommendation: If you’d like help with anything home loan related, like accessing equity or refinancing, check out my personal mortgage broker – More Than Mortgages.
+Home loan recommendation: If you’d like help with accessing home equity, refinancing or anything home loan related, check out my personal mortgage broker – More Than Mortgages.
 I’ve worked with Deanna and her team for many years and they’ve been fantastic.

-Note: this blog may receive a referral fee if you use More Than Mortgages.
+Note: this blog may receive a referral fee if you use MTM.
 I only recommend things I use myself and genuinely believe in.